oscar7845/Blog-db/README.md

 # Designed using PHP XAMPP phpmyadmin

-## A fully functional project written in PHP designed to offer content (post) about a topic.
+## A fully functional project written in PHP designed to share content (post) about a topic.
 Evey post is made by the users.
 Languages used: PHP, MySQL, html, css, and JavaScript